mieko/babysms/README.md

 BabySMS will attempt delivery with each adapter in-order until one succeeds, or will raise `BabySMS::FailedDelivery` once exhausted.

-`#deliver` returns a `BabySMS::SuccessfulDelivery`.
+`#deliver` returns a `BabySMS::Receipt`.
 This allows you to inspect (and log) adapters that failed along the way to delivery.
 Use `#exceptions?` to discover if something is failing, and `#exceptions` to see the list of failed deliveries before the successful one.